tadasant/strand-ui/README.md

 ## Getting Started

+It is recommended that you use WebStorm (not PyCharm) for development.

 We use [yarn](https://yarnpkg.com/en/) (rather than `npm`) as our package manager.
 Install `yarn` with `brew install yarn`.

 Run `cd client && yarn install` to set up your `node_modules`.